Amateur vs. Elite Sports Sponsorship: A Comparison of the Benefits

 The true strength of a brand lies in its ability to use elite sports for inspiration and amateur sports for day-to-day operations.

-Many brands have already caught on to this strategy.
-Take Land Rover, for example, with the Brennus shield, or Uber Eats, which taps into the Panini brand’s imagery.
-More specifically, retailers like Bigmat bring in ambassadors such as Thierry Omeyer to work directly with amateur athletes during their training sessions.
-We also recall Guy Roux and Djibril Cissé returning to the clubs where they got their start.
+Many brands have already understood this mechanism.
+Take Land Rover, for example, with the “Brennus Shield,” or Uber Eats, which taps into the “panini” imagery.
+Even more concretely, brands like BigMat bring in ambassadors such as Thierry Omeyer to participate directly in amateur training sessions.
+We also remember Guy Roux and Djibril Cissé returning to the clubs where they got their start.

 The idea is to use the heroic figure of the professional athlete to validate the approach, and then develop equipment kits for clubs in that same sport.
 This is where act for sport comes in: we provide the methodology and tools needed to manage the base of this pyramid without it turning into a logistical nightmare.